FAQ: Evaluation and more

 - Doctoral study, healthcare workers and managers in a corporate setting (in progress).
 Since September 2007, Tackling the Tough Skills™ has been used to teach life skills and emotional intelligence skills to hourly workers and managers in a corporate healthcare setting.
 The focus of the research is to better understand the experience of healthcare employees enrolled in the class.
 The course has been integrated into that institution's ongoing employee educational program.
 The response has been overwhelmingly positive from educators, employees and managers.
 The study is being conducted by Roxanne T. Miller, Ph.D.
 Candidate in Adult Education, University of Missouri-St. Louis.

 - Feedback from Training Program for Trainers.
-Since March 2008, Rosilee Trotta has taught a 12-hour Dean's Certificate Program for Trainers at University of Missouri-St. Louis in using the Tackling the Tough Skills™ curriculum.
+From March 2008 to June 2013, Rosilee Trotta taught a 12-hour Dean's Certificate Program for Trainers at University of Missouri-St. Louis in using the Tackling the Tough Skills™ curriculum.
 Many educators and program administrators who participated have used the curriculum for a period of time.
 They have shared success stories about the impact on their clients of diverse backgrounds and situations.

 - Feedback: Classes with black youth, Soweto Township, South Africa.
 The Tackling the Tough Skills™ curriculum has been adapted for use with black youth in the Soweto Township of South Africa.
 An educator found the curriculum on the Internet and corresponded with Rosilee Trotta for assistance in targeting the curriculum to the youth.
 Classes started in 2008 and are ongoing.
 The educator is teaching the youth how to go from their "comfort zone" to a "growth zone," rather than immediately moving into a "fight zone" as they have typically done.
 The educator also addresses cultural issues he encountered in trying to teach "attitude" concepts to youth whose language did not have a word for "attitude."